 - Part 2: Discovering your own cultural orientation

-Download an introduction to the Cultural Orientation Workshop.
+- Introduction to the Cultural Orientation Workshop.

-Principles for effective Cross-Cultural outreach
+Principles for Effective Cross-Cultural Outreach

-Utilizing some of the material of the Cultural orientation workshop described above, this workshop explores effective means of cross-cultural outreach.
+This workshop explores effective means of cross-cultural outreach.
 The implications for Gospel communication are explored for a variety of cultural distinctives.

 Surviving the Culture Clash